othree/fetcher/README.md

 * `url`: The url location of the request
 * `data`: Optional data for the request
-* `options`: Optional options object send to fetch.
+* `options`: Optional options object send to fetch

-The options object will send to `fetch` and fetcher provides new options:
+The options object will send to `fetch` and fetcher provides several new options:

 * `contentType`: The data type of request body you are going to send.
 Will overwrite the one in headers.
 * `dataType`: The data type you expect to receive from server.
-Supports mime type or the following shorcut `json`, `text` and `xml`.
+Supports mime type and following shorcut `json`, `text` and `xml`.
 * `mimeType`: Will overwrite response mimeType before parse to data.
 * `timeout`: Will reject returned promise when time limit reach, but no actual abort now(current fetch don't have abort).

-What fetcher will do is:
+What fetcher will do when you do a request through it:

 1. Auto generate request body if necessary. (json, form-urlencoded)
-  * JSON, if a request contains headers have `Content-Type: application/json`.
-The data will parsed by `JSON.stringify` before send.
+  * JSON, if a request contains headers have `Content-Type: application/json` or `options.contentType` with the same value.
+    The data will parsed by `JSON.stringify` and write to body.
-  * FormData or ArrayBuffer will be send directly.
+  * FormData or ArrayBuffer will send to fetch directly.
   * Default request body is `form-urlencoded`, use [jquery-param](https://www.npmjs.com/package/jquery-param).
 2. Set mode to `cors` if request to a different hostname.
-3. Auto parse response data.
-Fetcher will try to figure out what to do based on response content type and `dataType`.
+3. Autou parse response data.
+Fetcher will try to figure out what to do based on response content type and `options.dataType`.
   * JSON string will parsed by `JSON.parse`.
   * HTML will be plain text.
 If you want DOM node as response.
-You can set `dataType` to `xml` or set `mimeType` to `text/xml`.
+You can set `options.dataType` to `xml`.
   * XML will be parse by `DOMParser`.
-  * ArrayBuffer or FormData will only available if user set `dataType`.
+  * ArrayBuffer or FormData will only available if user set `options.dataType`.
-  * Otherwise, response will be text format.
+  * Otherwise, response will be plain text.

 Fetcher methods will return a Promise just like fetch.
 But it will be fulfilled with different value, an array(`[value, status, response]`).
 First element is the response value.
 Second element is text response status.